Canadian Charities Working with Non-Charities in Canada Course

 The direction and control rules are one way that the Federal government, the CRA and the courts ensure that funds in registered charities are only spent on charitable activities.

-If you don’t follow the rules you can be audited by CRA and this can result in suspensions, penalties and revocation of charitable status.
+If you don’t follow the rules you can be audited by CRA and this can result in suspensions, penalties, revocation of charitable status and reputational problems.

 Some of the issues discussed include: